Haiti: Military and law enforcement

-Law enforcement and crime
+Law and crime

 The legal system is based on a modified version of the Napoleonic Code.

 Haiti has consistently ranked among the most corrupt countries in the world on the Corruption Perceptions Index.
 According to a 2006 report by the Corruption Perceptions Index, there is a strong correlation between corruption and poverty in Haiti.
-The nation ranked first of all countries surveyed for levels of perceived domestic corruption.
-It is estimated that President "Baby Doc" Duvalier, his wife Michele, and their agents stole US $504 million from the country's treasury between 1971 and 1986.
+The republic ranked first of all countries surveyed for levels of perceived domestic corruption.
+It is estimated that President "Baby Doc" Duvalier, his wife Michele, and their agents stole US $504 million from the treasury between 1971 and 1986.
 Similarly, after the Haitian Army folded in 1995, the Haitian National Police (HNP) gained sole power of authority on the Haitian citizens.
-Many Haitians as well as observers of the Haitian society believe that this monopolized power could have given way to a corrupt police force.
+Many Haitians as well as observers believe that this monopolized power could have given way to a corrupt police force.
+Some media outlets alleged that millions were stolen by former president Jean-Bertrand Aristide.

-Similarly, some media outlets alleged that millions were stolen by former president Jean-Bertrand Aristide.
-In March 2004, at the time of Aristide's kidnapping, a BBC article wrote that the Bush administration State Department stated that Aristide had been involved in drug trafficking.
 The BBC also described pyramid schemes, in which Haitians lost hundreds of millions in 2002, as the "only real economic initiative" of the Aristide years.